francesca-rossi1/Policy-Composition/control/README.md

   <img src="https://github.com/user-attachments/assets/119a0021-52ab-4103-8de8-a3cce5472ca8" width="600">
   </a>

-- trajectory overlay figure comparing our policy composition method and the PID baseline
+- figure comparing the trajectories of the drone controlled by our policy composition method and the PID baseline

   <a href="https://github.com/user-attachments/files/26264957/traj_our_pid.pdf">
   <img src="https://github.com/user-attachments/assets/b7031a52-1acc-4040-aaff-091359f57b53" width="600">